icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/outgoing-request.md

 }
 ```

-For example, when the Compress interceptor compresses the payload of an outgoing request, it sets the request field
+For example, when the `Compress` interceptor compresses the payload of an outgoing request, it sets the request field
-CompressionFormat.
-This tells the Compress middleware on the other side of the connection "this payload is compressed
+`CompressionFormat`.
+This tells the `Compress` middleware on the other side of the connection "this payload is
-with brotli"; the Compress middleware can then decompress this (incoming) request payload.
+compressed with brotli"; the `Compress` middleware can then decompress this (incoming) request payload.

 ## Request payload and payload continuation

-The payload of a request is a stream of bytes that represents the argument(s) of an operation.
-When a connection sends a
+The payload of a request is a stream of bytes.
+It typically represents the argument(s) of an operation.
+When a
-request, it reads and logically copies these bytes to the network connection until there is no more byte to read.
+connection sends a request, it reads and logically copies these bytes to the network connection until there is no more
+byte to read.

 On the other side, the connection reads these bytes from the network and give them to a
 [dispatcher](../dispatch/dispatch-pipeline#the-dispatcher-abstraction).

+BENOIT: the continuation sending can continue after the response so this paragraph isn't really correct?
 The payload of an outgoing request is actually split in two: a first part that the connection sends before awaiting the
 response, and a second part (the "continuation") that the connection sends in the background while it awaits, receives
 and returns the response.